 The mountains around Lake Tahoe are renowned for their plentiful snowfall, wide variety of trails, and exquisite natural beauty, making Lake Tahoe the perfect place to plan the ultimate winter ski trip.
 One of the best places to ski and snowboard in the Lake Tahoe area is at the Alpine Meadows Ski Resort.
 Here, thirteen ski lifts service ski trails that span over the course of 2,400 acres that receive over forty feet of snow on average each year.
 Alpine Meadows also has an obstacle course terrain park on the … Continue reading Alpine Meadows Ski Resort

 Situated along Highway 80 on the North Shore of Lake Tahoe, Boreal Mountain Ski Resort enjoys the unique status of being the closest ski resort to both Sacramento and the Bay Area.
 Boreal, Lake Tahoe has wonderful snow, incredible skiing terrain, and a host of convenient lessons, rentals, terrain parks for skiing and snowboarding, half-pipes, and obstacle courses that you can use to hone your skills, such as Woodward Tahoe.
-Great Places to Check Out Nearby At the Resort Village close by, you’ll find the awesome indoor facility known as … Continue reading Boreal Mountain Ski Resort
+Those travelers following their dreams of downhill fun and adventure to the mesmerizing slopes of Boreal Mountain Ski Resort can … Continue reading Boreal Mountain Ski Resort

 In Lake Tahoe, Kirkwood Ski Resort is well-known for having some of the lightest and driest snow in the entire area, making it the ideal place for skiers and snowboarders who want to have the most pristine conditions possible on which to let loose and have fun.
 The resort also offers the highest-angle grooming around and has over 2,000 feet of vertical drop encompassed within the course of 2,300 acres of skiable terrain.
 Here, you can spend an exhilarating day reveling in the action on the slopes, then wind down … Continue reading Kirkwood Ski Resort